nais/doc/docs/persistence/bigquery.md

 Example of an application using a `nais.yaml` provisioned BigQuery Dataset can be found here: [testapp](https://github.com/nais/testapp/blob/master/pkg/bigquery/bigquery.go).

 ## Minimal Working Example

-=== "You can request a MWE Google Cloud BiqQuery Dataset through the NAIS Application manifest like so:"
+=== "See below for a minimal working example for a NAIS Application manifest"
     ```yaml
     apiVersion: "nais.io/v1alpha1"
     kind: "Application"